lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Proposal of LBNL
 ~~~~~~~~~~~~~~~~

-QSS generally requires to only update a subset of the state vector.
+QSS generally requires to only update a subset of the continuous-time state vector.
 We therefore
 propose to use the function

 .. code-block:: c